 It takes effort – but fireworks are always worth it.

-Before you go be sure to check out the rules for a happy marriage and some reasons to continue dating your spouse.
-And if you’re finding that your interest just isn’t what it used to be, you may want to consider some ways to boost your libido.
+If you’re finding that your interest just isn’t what it used to be, you may want to consider some ways to boost your libido.
 Your relationship with your honey is too important to leave to chance!